Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 Can I Set Up My Own Guitar?

 A DIY guitar setup is always possible when you have the right tools!
 The goal is to, ultimately, fine-tune your instrument until it is at its peak performance level.
 You have to examine every part of your guitar, including the fret, bridge, angle, strings, neck relief, truss rod, and more in the process.
+There is no right answer to how often you should take your guitar for a set up, but there are some signs pointing that the setup is needed.

 If you hear a buzzing sound coming from your guitar, for instance, you likely need to adjust the action.
 Most professionals recommend that your strings are at least one to three millimeters high.
 You will have to increase the height to get rid of this sound by adjusting the truss rod with a screwdriver.